tkometani0512/OV7670-Nexys-A7-100T-Final-Project/README.md

 ### Timeline

+**April 24** — Researched existing OV7670 FPGA projects and began wiring the camera to the Nexys A7 board.

+**April 28** — Attempted to reconstruct existing projects directly from documented GitHub repositories to verify basic camera function.

+**April 30** — Switched to using previous labs as a starting base.
+Began writing ov7670_capture, frame_buffer, and i2c_config all simultaneously.

+**May 1** — Restarted from lab files again, keeping the XDC pin assignments from previous work.

+**May 6** — Attempted to change the clock to 24MHz and adjust the VGA timing to match the camera resolution.
 <img width="746" height="998" alt="image" src="https://github.com/user-attachments/assets/9ea8b3e4-35e0-484c-905f-a5cc04a9b1a3" />

+**May 7** — Previous attempt did not work.
+Rebuilt everything from Lab 6 to get a clean test pattern on screen.
 <img width="742" height="992" alt="image" src="https://github.com/user-attachments/assets/203430c7-50ae-42f3-bdfb-5574dfa2f618" />

+Added the second clock output to clk_wiz_0 for the camera.
+Added frame_buffer and verified it worked independently using a hardcoded red test pattern.
 <img width="743" height="1002" alt="image" src="https://github.com/user-attachments/assets/1e504848-cea2-4e20-926b-65b9d1d9ccaf" />

+**May 9** — Added ov7670_capture and wired it into camera_top.
+Changed frame_buffer to take direct input from the capture module and output raw pixel data to the display without I2C camera configuration, confirming the capture pipeline worked.
 <p align="center">
   <a href="https://youtube.com/shorts/6fLIcqSCFhU">
     <img src="youtube.com" width="350" alt="Before I2C"/>
   </a>
 </p>

+**May 11** — Created i2c_config and integrated it to configure the camera color format over SCCB at startup.
 <p align="center">
   <a href="https://youtube.com/shorts/f6BBskVkmXg">
     <img src="youtube.com" width="350" alt="With I2C Before RGB444 configuration"/>
   </a>
 </p>

+**May 12** — Added SW1 freeze frame and SW0 color invert filter switches.

 ### Difficulties Encountered